-- move wells closer together (hard to do)

-- move matter inside the well upwards
+- move wells closer together (hard to do) - move matter inside the well upwards material lands on neighbouring star if the star is compact, we can get X-rays.

 This is exactly what stellar evolution does.
 The same amount of mass suddenly gets much less dense and expands away from the centre.
-For a single star, this is the end of the matter, but if the star is in a binary, this expansion might push some material over the edge into the neighbouring well material lands on neighbouring star
+For a single star, this is the end of the matter, but if the star is in a binary, this expansion might push some material over the edge into the neighbouring well